 "We feel that we have the advantage at AIS as The Village is actually part of our campus.
 Our families are not only getting the facilities here, they also get the feeling of being part of the whole school."

-The Village is very simply split into two, with AIS having one half of the building and SAIS the other; they have their own dedicated entrances, uniforms, teachers, classrooms, play areas and resources.
+The Village is very simply split into three, with AIS, SAIS and Brighton College (Singapore) sharing the building; they have their own dedicated entrances, uniforms, teachers, classrooms, play areas and resources.
 The only facilities shared between the two schools are the swimming pool and The Hive, an indoor sports hall.

 This new campus is child-friendly in every sense: classrooms are arranged in small clusters, a swimming pool is designed for wading and learning to swim, outdoor spaces encourage discovery and play, there are toddler-sized work benches in the teaching kitchens and science labs, and in every classroom children can venture through pint-sized doors to a dedicated outdoor learning space.